ewagner12/all-ways-egpu/README.md

 Configures eGPU as primary under Linux Wayland desktops.

 Note this script is not designed to replace existing solutions such as [gswitch](https://github.com/karli-sjoberg/gswitch) or [egpu-switcher](https://github.com/hertg/egpu-switcher).
 If you have an Xorg based desktop, these solutions are still the best option and should be preferred over this script.
+For more info on why this script exists and how it works, see the [wiki](https://github.com/ewagner12/all-ways-egpu/wiki).

 ## Installation:
 ### Releases (Recommended):